MARTIMM/Semi-xml/README.md

 * [x] Add another set of brackets which will not allow child elements.
 This is handy to write javascript and or stylesheets whithout the need to escape every other character like the $ and #. [-...] perhaps?
-* Replacing anonymous methods in an external module from the hash to class methods.
 * Now modules can be used from sxml, the following libs might come in handy
   * SxmlLib::File - File and link handling.
     * [x] include other documents